jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/3_Optimization/0_Discretize_Aero.typ

 #figure(
   image("../../../../1_Data/2_Figs/0_Content/1_Chap/3_Optimization/0_Aero_Discret/3.png",
   width: 100%),
-  caption: [Visual representation of the individual steps of unsupervised kmeans++ @Arthur2006  @link_Kmeans_Img_Proc], )<fig_64>
+  caption: [Visual representation of the individual steps of unsupervised k-means++ @Arthur2006  @link_Kmeans_Img_Proc], )<fig_64>

-Inserting the squared L2-norm as the distance metric in @eq_75 and writing the objective of kmeans as an optimization problem, @eq_76 is obtained.
+Inserting the squared L2-norm as the distance metric in @eq_75 and writing the objective of k-means as an optimization problem, @eq_76 is obtained.
 The variable $Phi(C_i)$ denotes the sum of the distances between the centroid of one cluster and all its cluster members.

 $ op("argmin",limits: #true)_(mu_i)
-sum_(i=1)^k underbrace(sum_(x_j in C_i) norm(x_j - mu_i)_2^2, Phi(C_i))  = sum_(i=1)^k Phi(C_i) $ <eq_76>
+sum_(i)^k underbrace(sum_(x_j in C_i) norm(x_j - mu_i)_2^2, Phi(C_i))  = sum_(i)^k Phi(C_i) $ <eq_76>

-// ---------------------------------- here ---------------------------------- //
 Up to this point, we have explained the difference between regression and unsupervised learning.
 We have named concrete methods for both previously mentioned machine learning techniques.
-For unsupervised learning, kmeans++ was elaborated in detail.
+For unsupervised learning, k-means++ was elaborated in detail.
 // can be said more eloquently
-For further proceedings, specific areas should be named in which kmeans++ is already being used, both as justification for why this method is being considered and to show the reader how powerful this procedure is.
+For further proceedings, specific areas should be named in which k-means++ is already being used, both as justification for why this method is being considered and to show the reader how powerful this procedure is.
-Subsequently, it should be explained in detail how kmeans++ could be used for #gls("ld").
+Subsequently, it should be explained in detail how k-means++ could be used for #gls("ld").
-Kmeans is used, among others, in image recognition @Alam2018 @Omari2024, image processing @Nanda2018 @Eqtedaei2023, image segmentation @Zhai2024, market analysis @Siregar2024, medicine @Xiang2024, health @Sim2024, pandemics @GarciaVidal2024, voice cloning @Wang2024, modeling of chaotic systems @link_Javed_Master and many others.
+K-means is used, among others, in image recognition @Alam2018 @Omari2024, image processing @Nanda2018 @Eqtedaei2023, image segmentation @Zhai2024, market analysis @Siregar2024, medicine @Xiang2024, health @Sim2024, pandemics @GarciaVidal2024, voice cloning @Wang2024, modeling of chaotic systems @link_Javed_Master and many others.
-A list of methods similar to kmeans with calculated results can be found in @fig_65.
+A list of methods similar to k-means with calculated results can be found in @fig_65.
 A detailed description of the shown methods is outside the scope of this work.
 Interested readers are encouraged to either follow the given link @link_Cluster_Meth and/or read @Ikotun2023 among others.
-In @Ikotun2023, further developments of kmeans and additional areas in which kmeans finds application are mentioned.
+In @Ikotun2023, further developments of k-means and additional areas in which k-means finds application are mentioned.

 #figure(
   image("../../../../1_Data/2_Figs/0_Content/1_Chap/3_Optimization/0_Aero_Discret/4.png",
   width: 100%),
-  caption: [List of other clustering methods that are similar to kmeans @link_Cluster_Meth] )<fig_65>
+  caption: [List of other clustering methods that are similar to k-means @link_Cluster_Meth] )<fig_65>

-After having showed that kmeans++ is a method that finds application in various areas in industry and science, the focus is set to #gls("ld").
+After having showed that k-means++ is a method that finds application in various areas in industry and science, the focus is set to #gls("ld").
-The input for kmeans++ would be the numerically calculated aerodynamic load distribution.
+The input for k-means++ would be the numerically calculated aerodynamic load distribution.
 This is two-dimensional and includes on one hand the local position where the force acts and on the other hand the magnitude of the force.
 However, the aerodynamic load distribution can also contain six dimensions if the load distribution is to be considered as a 3D force distribution.
 In this case, the locality of the force would already be three-dimensional, as the 3D space must be described by exactly three coordinates.
 The force could act at an angle in 3D space, thus force components would exist in each spatial direction.
-The resulting force would be divided into three force components in the three spatial directions. kmeans++ is a mathematical procedure that can theoretically scale to arbitrarily high dimensions without restrictions.
+The resulting force would be divided into three force components in the three spatial directions. k-means++ is a mathematical procedure that can theoretically scale to arbitrarily high dimensions without restrictions.
 The limitation would arise through available computing power.
 Here, both the number of points and the number of dimensions play a role.
 However, from experience, the author of this report can say that even with very high data points and dimensions, the procedure is remarkably fast @link_Javed_Master.

 // -------------------------- applying kmeans to ld ------------------------- //
-When kmeans++ is applied to #gls("ld"), the input would be a load distribution.
+When k-means++ is applied to #gls("ld"), the input would be a load distribution.
 The output would be the centroids, which have a physically relevant meaning.
 First, it should be noted that the number of input dimensions determines the number of dimensions of the output.
 It is a direct 1:1 relationship.
 If the input is two-dimensional, then the output is also two-dimensional.